-Welcome to the Space Systems Optimization Group at Georgia Tech!
+Welcome to the Space Systems Optimization Group (Ho Research Group) at Georgia Tech!

-The research in the Space Systems Optimization Group is in the areas of space systems and space logistics.
+The research in the Space Systems Optimization Group, directed by Prof. Koki Ho, is in the areas of space systems and space logistics.
 Our research tackles complex space system design and mission analysis problems by developing new mathematical methods based on optimization and probabilistic modeling.
 Our contribution adds a new dimension of system-level modeling/optimization to the traditional space systems and astrodynamics research, with a goal to reduce the cost, time, and effort needed for the space mission design practice.
 The applications we explore include, but not limited to, (i) human space exploration campaigns, (ii) on-orbit servicing, assembly, and manufacturing (OSAM), and (iii) mega-scale satellite constellations.

 Some of the papers that represent our work include: